rancher-government-carbide/carbide-registry-api/readme.md

 If you prefer to use the OSS version try [insomnium](https://github.com/ArchGPT/insomnium) If you prefer to use cURL or a programming language to test the endpoints the queries can be exported to those as well.

+If you don't have access to a mysql database available for testing, you can deploy one to your local cluster with the [mysql operator](https://github.com/mysql/mysql-operator)
+You can either follow their instructions or run `./bin/mysql.sh` which should deploy their operator and create a test cluster.

 ## Environment
 | Variable              | Description               | Optional                  |
 | --------------------  | -----------               | --------                  |